gregvissing/front-row-greg/content/posts/5-reasons-web-accessibility-can-make-or-break-an-online-businesses.md

 featureImage: uploads/working-macbook-computer-keyboard-34577.jpg
 ---
 In this post I'll discuss how Web Accessibility affects online businesses, from a legal standpoint to cost.

+1. Risk of an ADA Lawsuit
+2. Losing Potential Customers